MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.3.0/install-azurerm-ps.md

 ## Requirements

-Azure PowerShell version 6.1.0 requires version 5.0 (or higher) of PowerShell.
-To check the version of PowerShell running on your machine, use the following command:
+Starting with version 6.0, Azure PowerShell requires version 5.0 or higher of PowerShell running on Windows.
+To check the version of PowerShell running on your machine, run the following command:

 ```powershell
 $PSVersionTable.PSVersion